AngelLando/ionic-geo-guess/readme.md

 };
 ```

-* duplicate a second time this file with the same content:
+* Duplicate a second time this file with the same content.

 ### Serve the application